migmartinho/LEO-Vetter-Batch/README.md

-## 🦁 LEO-vetter: for Lazy Exoplanet Operations ##
+## 🦁 LEO-Vetter: for Lazy Exoplanet Operations ##

-LEO-vetter is a tool for automated vetting of transit signals found in light curve data.
-Inspired by the Kepler Robovetter, LEO computes vetting metrics and then checks those metrics against a series of pass-fail thresholds.
+LEO-Vetter (the Lazy-Exoplanet-Operations Vetter) is a tool for automated vetting of transit signals found in light curve data.
+Inspired by the Kepler Robovetter, LEO-Vetter computes vetting metrics and then checks those metrics against a series of pass-fail thresholds.
 If a signal passes all checks, it is considered a planet candidate (PC).
 If a signal fails at least one test, it may be either an astrophysical false positive (FP; e.g. eclipsing binary, nearby eclipsing signal) or false alarm (FA; e.g. systematic, stellar variability).
-LEO also produces vetting reports for quick manual inspection of the signal.
+LEO-Vetter also produces vetting reports for quick manual inspection of the signal.

 Flux-level vetting can work on light curves from any source, including (but not limited to) Kepler, K2, and TESS.
 Pixel-level vetting has been implemented for TESS usage only.